IBMDeveloperUK/NodeRED-for-AI-flows/ibmi/ibmi-nodered.md

+# NodeRED on IBMi

+The following process for installing and configuring Node-RED on IBMI is based on the original [developerWorks IBMi article](https://www.ibm.com/developerworks/ibmi/library/i-running-node-red/index.html), adjusted for the new open source packaging and current versions.

 ## IBM 5250 terminal emulator (free)
 At some point, interacting with an IBMi system will likely require a terminal login;
 for this, you will need a terminal emulator that understands and implements the